AdithyaS25/HTML-Portfolio/README.md

-# HTML_Portfolio
+# HTML Portfolio
-Creating my portfolio only by using elements of HTML.
+As I'm going through my learning phase of Web Development, I've built this project of creating and hosting a webpage solely on HTML and using its wide collection of attributes.